theoephraim/node-google-spreadsheet/docs/classes/google-spreadsheet-worksheet.md

 #### `getCell(rowIndex, columnIndex)` :id=fn-getCell
-> retrieve a cell from the cache based on A1 address
+> retrieve a cell from the cache based on zero-indexed row/column

 Param|Type|Required|Description
 ---|---|---|---